 - The university academic year is structured as two main semesters, each comprising 13 weeks of teaching.
 Within each semester the required attendance at lectures and tutorials (called 'contact hours') can be as little as 12 hours a week for a full-time enrolment.
 You will therefore find that you have substantially less structured class time than at school.

 - Motivation is a very important ingredient for success.
 Although formal class time is much less than at school, university students need to put in 5-6 hours per subject each week reading for tutorials, preparing for assignments and studying for exams.

 - Communication about matters such as academic progress is between the student and the university, and is strictly confidential.
 As a university student, you will be treated as an adult and communications about you with third-parties (e.g. your parents) are subject to Australian privacy legislation.

-For detailed information of all costs relating to studying at the University of Tasmania, please visit the Course Costs website.
+For detailed information of all costs relating to studying at the University of Tasmania, please visit Course Costs.

 The University of Tasmania Scholarships program supports the University's commitment to offer students an exemplary learning environment.
 The program provides students with significant financial and academic support to study, with scholarships available across all disciplines.
 We encourage all students to apply for a scholarship.
-For further more information visit the Scholarships page of this website.
+For further more information visit Scholarships.

 For information about courses at the University of Tasmania and the application process, contact the Uni Info Centre:

 - by telephone on 1300 363 864 or